-John Thomas Dodson was named as Music Director of the Lexington Bach Festival in 2015.
-In addition to his work with the Lexington Bach Festival, Dodson serves as Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Colonial City of the capital of the Dominican Republic, a UNESCO World Heritage site.
+John Thomas Dodson was appointed Music Director of the Lexington Bach Festival in 2015.
+He is also Principal Conductor and Artistic Advisor of the Cleveland Women's Orchestra and Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Colonial City of the capital of the Dominican Republic, a UNESCO World Heritage site.

 Dodson's recent performances included a collaboration between the Cleveland Opera and the Cleveland Women’s Orchestra in Puccini’s Manon Lescaut, a return engagement with the West Michigan Symphony Orchestra, and concerts leading Bach cantatas and concerti in Maryland’s historic St. Anne's Church with the Annapolis Chamber Orchestra.
 Upcoming performances with the Cleveland Women’s Orchestra include a concert in the Maltz Performing Arts Center in November and a return to Severance Hall with pianist Antonio Pampa-Baldi in April.